 His goal is to keep the community’s children from being caught in that cycle, and he believes that partnership with Compassion is the key to achieving that goal.

-In preparation for this day, Pastor Yona and volunteers from the church have canvassed the neighbourhood, going door to door to identify the children in greatest need.
-They explain to caregivers the benefits their children will receive from the Compassion program and encourage them to bring their children to the church on 13 September to be registered.
+In preparation for this day, Pastor Godfrey and volunteers from the church have canvassed the neighbourhood, going door to door to identify the children in greatest need.
+They explain to caregivers the benefits their children will receive from the Compassion program and encourage them to bring their children to the church on September 13th to be registered.

-Most of the homes Pastor Yona and his team visit are small mud huts, with no electricity or running water, their toilets only crude outdoor latrines.
+Most of the homes Pastor Godfrey and his team visit are small mud huts, with no electricity or running water, their toilets only crude outdoor toilets.
 At each of the more than 100 homes visited, a child between three and seven is selected for registration.
 In cases of age-eligible twins, both are selected.

 Edwin Mugisha of Compassion Tanzania explains that young children are registered because, he says, “To change the lives of children, Compassion strives to be an influence on them from a young age and maintain our involvement with them until young adulthood.”